All My Demons Greeting Me as a Friend: Tour

-The album received further promotion from her second headlining concert tour, the All My Demons Tour, which began on 7 January 2016 in London, United Kingdom.
-The tour included dates in various countries including: Australia, United Kingdom, Germany, United States, and her native Norway.
-With more than two hundred public appearances around 2016, Aurora suffered from constant health problems (including loss of voice) and in December of that year her cecum was emergency removed in a hospital, which prevented her from fulfilling her last three concerts in the United States.
-She said in 2019 that her success that year meant a difficult time in her personal life, having to deal with panic attacks and accepting that making music had become a job that involved "share" herself with the world.
-However, this led her to conclude that she must get better herself before she could help others.
+The album received further promotion from her second headlining concert tour, the All My Demons Tour, which began on 1 February 2016 in Manchester, United Kingdom.

 Critical reception

 All My Demons Greeting Me as a Friend received generally positive reviews from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 80, which indicates "generally favorable reviews", based on 10 reviews.

 Writing for Entertainment Weekly, Madison Vain commended Aurora's vocals and production and added that the record "channels a similar magical vibe as the art-pop superstar [Björk]".
+The song "Conqueror" received particular praise as being "simply a cut above the rest of the songs.
+It’s a glorious mix of synths, powerful drumbeats, and a chorus that is as memorable as it is fun to listen to."

 Accolades

-All My Demons Greeting Me as a Friend won the GAFFA Awards for Norwegian Album of the Year and the Spellemannprisen '16 for Pop Solo Artist and Music Video of the Year for the song "I Went Too Far".
-At the latter ceremony the album was nominated for Album of the Year.
+All My Demons Greeting Me as a Friend won the Norwegian GAFFA Award for Norwegian Album of the Year and the Spellemann Award for Pop Soloist and Music Video of the Year for the song "I Went Too Far".
+It was also nominated for Album of the Year.
 She was also awarded a plaque on the Bergen Walk of Fame, which is located on Nøstegaten Street in the Nøstet district.

+Commercial performance

+All My Demons Greeting Me as a Friend debuted at number one on the Norwegian VG-lista Topp 40 Album with first-week sales of 4,800 units, topping the chart for 2 consecutive weeks.

+In the United States, the album debuted at number #150 on the Billboard 200 with 5,000 album-equivalent units.
+All My Demons Greeting Me as a Friend has sold 500,000 units worldwide as of September 28, 2018.